tunneln/blockchain-database/README.md

 An extremely barebones implementation of a blockchain database network made for practice and learning purposes.

-A detailed overview of Blockchain Databases can be found in my short paper found in the repo
+A detailed overview of Blockchain Databases can be foundin my short paper [here](https://www.cs.utexas.edu/~noel/Blockchain.pdf) or simply found in the repo

 ###What it can do:
 	* The blockchain is interfaced to via the netowrk